Francisco Mignone: Life and career

 Mignone's music is noted for its lyricism, colorful instrumentation, and improvisatory style.
 Most of his early works are tonal, as is typical of the popular and folk music, though later in his career he branched out into polytonal, atonal, and serial writing.
 In the late 1950s Mignone drifted away from the nationalistic music and toward the then-current trends in academic concert music, composing works such as his 1958 Piano Concerto, which showcase his skillful instrumentation and bravura writing.
 Mignone was capable of writing in a variety of styles and his works of the early 1960s and beyond are noted for their eclecticism; it is difficult to find any other unifying feature.
 However, he returned to nationalistic writing toward his last few years.

 Mignone married Liddy Chiafarelli Mignone, who died in a plane crash in 1962.
 Later, he married Maria Josephina Mignone with whom he frequently played duets.
-His students included the Brazilian composers Clorinda Rosato and Hilda Pires dos Reis.
+His students included the Brazilian composers Maria Matos Priolli, Hilda Pires dos Reis, and Clorinda Rosato.

 Mignone died in Rio de Janeiro, age 88.
 His wife, who founded the Francisco Mignone Cultural Center and continued to perform and interpret his music, died in July 2024, aged 101.